 For the hunter who buys his bullets, round balls are far more cost effective than conicals.
 Today I checked the prices at the local Feed & Seed: even in big calibers, the round ball is much cheaper than conicals.
 Fifty .58-caliber balls are going for $9.00 plus tax: $13 buys 100 .50 round balls, but only 20 conicals!

 Round balls are accurate.
-In a good rifle with the proper twist rate (classically 1 turn in 66” and somewhat slower in bores larger than .50), a proper powder charge, a patch of the right thickness, they will give clover-leaf groups as typical muzzle-loading hunting ranges.
-Sure, so will conical bullets if things are right, but again, there’s no need to spend the extra money.
+In a good rifle with the proper twist rate (classically 1 turn in 66” and somewhat slower in bores larger than .50), a proper powder charge, and a patch of the right thickness, they will give clover-leaf groups at typical muzzle-loading hunting ranges.
+Sure, so will conical bullets if things are right; but again, there’s no need to spend the extra money.

 One factor in accuracy is the shooter’s tolerance of recoil.
 All other things being equal, a conical bullet is going to produce more recoil than a round ball.
 A recoil sensitive shooter needs to think about this.
 Especially with the big calibers, say .54 and up, recoil becomes a consideration to be dealt with.

 Any discussion of relative accuracy has to take into account the matter of rifling twist rates.
 Round balls need a slow twist.
 This is typically 1 turn in 66" and a bit slower in really large calibers.
 The typical in-line rifle is rifled 1:28" or 1:32" both of which are too fast for round balls and will give poor accuracy.
 Such guns usually do better with the conicals for which they're intended.
 Thompson-Center's sidelock rifles have a "compromise" twist rate of 1:48" that serves adequately for both balls and conical bullets, but many traditional styled sidelocks still use the slower 1:66" rate.